TYPO3/tailor/README.md

 TYPO3_API_PASSWORD=<your-t3o-password>
 ```

+> [!NOTE]
-**Note**: For an overview of all available environment variables,
+> For an overview of all available environment variables,
-have a look at the `.env.dist` file.
+> have a look at the `.env.dist` file.

+> [!TIP]
-**Note**: You can also add environment variables directly on
+> You can also add environment variables directly on
-executing a command.
+> executing a command.
 This overrides any variable, defined in
-the `.env` file.
+> the `.env` file.

 Example: